 2.2 The Politics of Routing: Investigating the Relationship between AS connectivity and Internet Freedom

-This study, conducted by Rachee Singh et al, aims to find a relationship between the level of Autonomous System connectivity within a single country, and that country’s Internet Freedom [7].
-A network topology graph was constructed for each nation using a BGP path simulator to compute AS paths that are compliant with routing policy.
-Features of this graph were then extracted and applied to various machine learning techniques that tried to predict freedom.
+This study, conducted by Rachee Singh et al, aims to find a relationship between the topological characteristics of Autonomous System connectivity within a certain country, and that country’s Internet Freedom [7].
+A network topology graph was constructed for each nation using a BGP path simulator to compute AS paths that are compliant with well-known BGP routing policieis, such as the valley-free roule.
+Features of this graph were then extracted and applied to various machine learning techniques that tried to predict the freedom of press index of a country.